Home » Drilling Problems » Lost Circulation Material In Drilling

 If you are designing mud program for an exploratory well, keep the density as low as possible to minimize losses.

-LCM pills are usually prepared using mud from the active circulating system.
-However, this will produce a higher density pill once all the LCM products have been mixed and this might increase the hydrostatic pressure of the fluid and the loss rate to the formation when pumped downhole.
+We usually prepare LCM pills using mud from the active circulating system.
+However, this will produce a higher-density pill after mixing all the LCM products.
+In addition, this might increase the hydrostatic pressure of the fluid and the loss rate to the formation when pumped downhole.

-The density of the LCM pill should be checked before pumping the downhole, to make sure it is the same as the active circulating mud density.
-LCM pills should not be lighter because this could destabilize the wellbore or bring the oil or gas well under balance and create a well-control situation.
+Check the LCM pill density before pumping the downhole to ensure it is the same as the active circulating mud density.
+LCM pills should not be lighter because this could destabilize the wellbore, bring the oil or gas well under balance, and create a well-control situation.

-The shale shakers should not be bypassed or fitted with coarser shaker screens when treating the circulating system with Lost Circulation Material because this will increase the drilled solids in the mud, which might result in an increase in density and rheology.
-If this happens then the circulating ECDs will increase and encourage more mud losses to the formation.
+We should not bypass the shale shakers or fit it with coarser shaker screens when treating the circulating system with Lost Circulation Material because this will increase the drilled solids in the mud, which might increase density and rheology.
+If this happens, the circulating ECDs will increase and encourage more mud losses to the formation.

 Limitations